Tire Shop Business Valuation

 What Tire Shop Businesses Actually Sell For

-Tire shops trade at 3.5x to 5.5x EBITDA, measuring earnings before interest, taxes, depreciation, and amortization — the shop's annual operating profit from tire sales, installation, and mechanical services.
+Tire shops trade at 2.0x to 3.2x SDE (Seller's Discretionary Earnings) and 3.5x to 5.5x EBITDA, measuring earnings before interest, taxes, depreciation, and amortization — the shop's annual operating profit from tire sales, mechanical services, alignments, maintenance, and fleet contracts.

 Method